Wenatchee High School

 Wenatchee High School is a public school in Wenatchee, Washington, United States.
 It serves grades 9–12 for the Wenatchee School District.

 History

 Wenatchee High School was first established in 1885.
 The first school was built around 1903 in Wenatchee and was first named as the Whitman School after the names of two people, Dr and Mrs Marcus Whitman.

 In 1909-1911s, the high school was bought and built around in Idaho and King Streets.
-Classrooms were added into the schools along the way and then Portables are added within the school.
+Classrooms were added to the schools along the way and later portables were added.

-In 1971, Wenatchee High School was being built around Miller and Millerdale streets and the high school is still going under renovations between 1984 and 2005 as Portables are being added after the renovations from 2006 to 2013.
+In 1971, Wenatchee High School was being built around Miller and Millerdale streets, and the high school was still undergoing renovations between 1984 and 2005; portables were being added after the renovations from 2006 to 2013.

 Demographics

 According to Wenatchee School District, the students' demographics data report show that 53% of the students are identified as Latino, 43% of the students are identified as White, 1% of the students are identified as Asian, and 3% of the students are identified from other or multiple racial backgrounds from all the students attending to WSD in Washington.